James Hubbard (darts player): Career

 Hubbard qualified for the 2013 World Championship, his first, by finishing 34th on the 2012 ProTour Order of Merit, claiming the fourth of sixteen spots that were available to non-qualified players.
 He lost the opening six legs of his first round match against Richie Burnett to be two sets down, but with the crowd heavily favouring Hubbard, Burnett's form dropped substantially and Hubbard was able to level the match at 2–2.
 However, the Welshman's experience eventually told as he took the deciding set by four legs to two.
 Hubbard was ranked world number 52 after the event.
 He lost 5–3 to Andy Smith in the second round of the UK Open.
 He had a disappointing year overall as he could not win beyond the last 32 of any ranking tournament.

 Hubbard advanced to the third round of the UK Open for the second time of his career in 2014, but was thrashed 9–1 by world number one Michael van Gerwen.
 At the fifth Players Championship, Hubbard enjoyed notable 6–0 and 6–4 victories over Wes Newton and Van Gerwen in reaching his first semi-final on the PDC tour, which he lost 6–1 to Brendan Dolan.
 Hubbard won the eighth Youth Tour event of the year by beating Reece Robinson 4–2 in the final.

 Hubbard was ranked world number 74 at the start of 2015, meaning he had to enter Q School in order to win his place back on tour.
 However, he was unable to progress past the last 64 on any of the four days to fall short of earning a new tour card.
 Hubbard failed to qualify for the UK Open, but played in all 32 of the Challenge and Development Tour tournaments, reaching one quarter-final in the final Development Tour event where he was knocked out 4–3 by Josh Payne.
 The only European Tour event he reached was the European Darts Trophy, where he lost 6–1 to Rowby-John Rodriguez in the first round.

 In 2016, Hubbard played in all 19 of the Development Tour events, recording two quarter-final and two semi-final finishes.
 He qualified for the European Darts Grand Prix but could only average 75.22 during a 6–2 first round loss to Max Hopp.

 Practice

-Hubbard practices and travels with the 2004 World Masters champion Ollie Leggett, who has tipped Hubbard as a player to watch in years to come.
+Hubbard practices and travels with the 2004 World Masters champion Mervyn King, who has tipped Hubbard as a player to watch in years to come.
 These sentiments were echoed by Simon Whitlock who practiced with Hubbard before the 2012 Grand Slam of Darts.